The Ukrainian T-84 Oplot Main Battle Tank Timeline

 The Ukrainian T-84 Oplot Main Battle Tank

-T-84 Oplot is T-84U with new western-style turret, but retaining the 125 mm gun.
+T-84 Oplot is the T-84U but with a new western-style turret retaining the 125 mm gun.
 The Oplot tank features a new welded turret with separate crew and ammunition compartments with blowout panels on the ammunition compartment, a new bustle-mounted autoloader.
-A small number are in service with the Ukrainian Army.

 Main Gun – Model KBA-3 Calibre 125 mm